prb28/m68k-instructions-documentation/movep.md

 data bus.
 The high-order byte of the data register is transferred first and the low-order byte transferred last.
 The memory address is specified by the address register indirect mode with a 16-bit offset.
-If the address is even, all transfers are to or from the high- order half of the data bus.
+If the address is even, all transfers are to or from the high-order half of the data bus.
 If the address is odd, all the transfers are made to the low-order half of the data bus.

 ## Application